SOLVE (SOLVE) Price Up 6.4% This Week

-SOLVE (CURRENCY:SOLVE) traded up 0.3% against the dollar during the 24 hour period ending at 20:00 PM E.T. on September 17th.
-SOLVE has a market cap of $34.36 million and approximately $8.44 million worth of SOLVE was traded on exchanges in the last 24 hours.
-In the last seven days, SOLVE has traded up 6.4% against the dollar.
-One SOLVE coin can now be purchased for approximately $0.0851 or 0.00000180 BTC on popular cryptocurrency exchanges.
+SOLVE (CURRENCY:SOLVE) traded down 1.4% against the US dollar during the 1 day period ending at 17:00 PM E.T. on September 18th.
+During the last week, SOLVE has traded up 6.4% against the US dollar.
+One SOLVE coin can now be purchased for $0.0837 or 0.00000174 BTC on exchanges.
+SOLVE has a market cap of $33.79 million and $2.23 million worth of SOLVE was traded on exchanges in the last day.

 - HoryouToken (HYT) traded 1.1% higher against the dollar and now trades at $0.0052 or 0.00000013 BTC.